1997 Ford Crown Victoria Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1997 Ford Crown Victoria
+A guide to repairs, service, and maintenance costs for your 1997 Ford Crown Victoria

 The composite (plastic) intake manifold may crack near the thermostat housing and cause a coolant leak.
 Ford released an updated manifold that was reinforced to prevent a recurrence.
 No recall was issued for this problem but Ford did extend the warranty to seven years on some models from the date of purchase.

 The EGR valve position (EVP) sensor can fail on this vehicle.
 The EVP sensor measures the EGR valve position and transmits the date to the engine control computer.
 If it fails, drivability and fuel economy can suffer, the Check Engine Light will commonly illuminate.

 Certain police, fleet, and natural gas models may experience lower ball joint wear, requiring replacement of the front ball joints.
 Ford has issued a recall on certain vehicles for this condition.
 Please contact your local dealer for more information.

 1997 Ford Crown Victoria QuestionsIt acts as if the choke is not engaging when cold.
 (1 answer)

 I have to keep foot on gas pedal.
 Once car is warmed up... it starts fine for the rest of the day.
 It's worse in cold weather.

 Well my neighbor just did my front tire rods inside and the outside ones.
 But when I went to back up out of driveway he said my wheels looked like they were about to fold outward or come off.
 What is the problem.